Daryes/ansimulator/README.md

 The ansible's `--diff` mode is activated by default in the Makefile, and can be disabled with :
 ```
-make test-unit-<target>  DIFF=""
+make test-unit-<target>  OPTS=""
 ```

-Notice: you can use the DIFF parameter to pass other arguments to ansible.
+Notice: you can use the OPTS parameter to pass other arguments to ansible.
-If you still need diff itself, use it like this : `DIFF="--diff --tag ..."`
+If you still need diff itself, use it like this : `make <target...> OPTS="--diff --tag ..."`

-### Stop the simulator
+## Stop the simulator

 This will stop and remove the containers, cleaning everything which was installed on them.
 ```